HermanNygaard/supabase-query/README.md

 function Todos() {
   // Use the provided supabase instance in the callback to build your query
-  // The table name "todos" will by default be used as the queryKey (see mutation) const { data, isLoading } = useSupabaseQuery((supabase) =>
+  // The table name ("todos" here) will by default be used as the queryKey (see mutation) const { data, isLoading } = useSupabaseQuery((supabase) =>
     supabase.from("todos").select()
   );